Rabat: Neighbourhoods of Rabat

 Rabat is an administrative city.
 It has many shopping districts and residential neighbourhoods.
 The geographically spread out neighbourhoods are as follows:

 The heart of the city consists of three parts: the Medina (old town); the Oudayas and Hassan both located to meet the Bou Regreg; and the Atlantic Ocean.

 To the west, and along the waterfront, there is a succession of neighbourhoods.

-First, around the ramparts, there is the old neighbourhoods, Quartier l'Océan and Quartier les Orangers.
+First, around the ramparts, there are the old neighbourhoods, Quartier l'Océan and Quartier les Orangers.
 Beyond that, a succession of mostly working-class districts: Diour Jamaa, Akkari, Yacoub El Mansour, Massira and Hay el Fath are the main parts of this axis.
 Hay el Fath, which ends this sequence, evolves into a middle-class neighbourhood.

-To the east, along the Bouregreg, the Youssoufia region (working and middle class) : Mabella; Taqaddoum; Hay Nahda (mostly middle class); Aviation (middle and upper middle class); and Rommani.
+To the east, along the Bou Regreg, the Youssoufia region (working and middle class) : Mabella; Taqaddoum; Hay Nahda (mostly middle class); Aviation (middle and upper middle class); and Rommani.

 Between the two axes, from north to south, there are three main neighbourhoods (middle class to affluent): Agdal (Ward Building; a lively mix of residential and commercial buildings.
 The residents are predominantly upper middle class); Hay Riad (affluent villas; this neighbourhood has experienced a surge of momentum since the 2000s); and Souissi (lavish villas, embassies, well-off residential neighborhood).

-On the outskirts of Souissi, are a number of less-dense regions mainly comprising large private houses to areas that seem out of the city.
+On the outskirts of Souissi are a number of less dense regions mainly comprising large private houses to areas that seem out of the city.